Gratitude: How To Change Negative Beliefs, Be Happy, And Become Successful

 In trees and men good timbers grow.”

 You don’t want perfect circumstances.
 You want and need a challenge to grow.

 But circumstances in general, particularly your current circumstances, need to be reframed.
 If you’re going to pay any attention to your circumstances, you should consciously focus on the good in them.

-Gratitude for the chance to live on this beautiful planet.
+Have gratitude for the amazing people in your life, for the opportunities you currently have, and for the chance to live on this beautiful planet.

 So, as challenging and limiting as your current circumstances are — you’re probably living in the gap.
 And when you live in the gap, it really doesn’t matter what you have, you won’t see it that way.